Extension of SBL Algorithms for the Recovery of Block Sparse Signals with Intra-Block Correlation: Experiments

 BSBL-EM, BSBL-BO and BSBL-$\ell_1$ were applied with and without correlation exploitation.
 In the first case, they adaptively learned and exploited the intra-block correlation.
 In the second case, they ignored the correlation, i.e., fixing $\mathbf{B}_i = \mathbf{I} (\forall i)$.

 The results are shown in Fig.\ref{fig:corr} (a).
 First, we see that exploiting the intra-block correlation greatly improved the performance of the BSBL algorithms.
 Second, when ignoring the intra-block correlation, the performance of the BSBL algorithms showed no obvious relation to the correlation \footnote{This phenomenon can also be observed from the performance of the compared algorithms in Section \ref{subsec:phase}, where their performance had little change when intra-block correlation dramatically varied.}.
 In other words, no obvious negative effect is observed if ignoring the intra-block correlation.
-Note that the second observation is quite different from the observation on \emph{temporal correlation} in MMV models \cite{Zhilin2011c}, where we found that if temporal correlation is not exploited, algorithms have poorer performance with increasing temporal correlation values \footnote{The temporal correlation in an MMV model can be viewed as the intra-block correlation in the vectorized MMV model (which is a block sparse model).
-However, it should be noted that the sensing matrix in the vectorized MMV model has the specific structure $\mathbf{\Phi} \otimes \mathbf{I}_L$ \cite{Zhilin2011c}, where $\mathbf{\Phi}$ is the sensing matrix in the original MMV model, $\otimes$ indicates the Kronecker product, $\mathbf{I}_L$ is the identity matrix with the dimension $L\times L$, and $L$ is the number of measurement vectors in the MMV model.
-This structure is not present in the block sparsity model considered in this work and is believed to account for the different behavior with respect to the correlation.}.
+Note that the second observation is quite different from the observation on \emph{temporal correlation} in an MMV model \cite{Zhilin2011c}, where we found that if temporal correlation is not exploited, algorithms have poorer performance with increasing temporal correlation values \footnote{Temporal correlation in an MMV model can be viewed as intra-block correlation in a vectorized MMV model (which is a block sparse model).
+However, it should be noted that the basis matrix in the vectorized MMV model has the specific structure $\mathbf{\Phi} \otimes \mathbf{I}_L$ \cite{Zhilin2011c}, where $\mathbf{\Phi}$ is the basis matrix in the original MMV model, $\otimes$ indicates the Kronecker product, $\mathbf{I}_L$ is the identity matrix with the dimension $L\times L$, and $L$ is the number of measurement vectors in the MMV model.
+This structure is not present in the block sparse model considered in this work, which is believed to account for the different behavior with respect to the intra-block correlation investigated here.}.

-In the previous experiment all the nonzero blocks had the same intra-block correlation.
+In the previous experiment all the generated nonzero blocks had the same intra-block correlation.
 We might then ask whether the proposed algorithms can still succeed when the intra-block correlation for nonzero blocks is not homogenous.
-To answer this question, we considered three possible cases for choosing intra-block correlation for each nonzero block: (1) correlation values were chosen uniformly from -1 to 1; (2) correlation values were chosen uniformly from 0 to 1; (3) correlation values were chosen uniformly from 0.7 to 1.
+To answer this question, we considered three cases for generating each nonzero block: (1) the intra-block correlation values were chosen uniformly randomly from -1 to 1; (2) the correlation values were chosen uniformly randomly from 0 to 1; (3) the correlation values were chosen uniformly randomly from 0.7 to 1.